AFRICAN COMMUNITY FUND

 12.1.
 Distinct Convenings: The Fund shall convene two distinct types of meetings:

-- Voting Meetings: Convened for Class A (Governance) Members to exercise voting rights.
+- Voting Meetings: Convened for Governance Members to exercise voting rights.

-- Non-Voting Meetings: Convened for Class B (Non-Governance) Members to provide input and receive updates.
+- Non-Voting Meetings: Convened for Regular Members to provide input and receive updates.

-- Only Class A Members shall have the right to vote.
+- Only Governance Members shall have the right to vote.
 Voting shall be conducted on a one member, one vote basis, ensuring equal sovereignty regardless of shareholding.

 - Powers: The Voting Meeting shall: